cihga39871/JobSchedulers.jl/README.md

 *A Julia-based job scheduler and workload manager inspired by Slurm and PBS.*

+## Why JobScheduler?

+When building a computational workflow, we may find different tasks use different CPU and memory.
+Some can run simultaneously, but some have to run sequentially.
+JobScheduler is stable, useful and powerful for task organization and workload management.

 ## Package Features

 - Job and task scheduler.